erasmus-without-paper/ewp-specs-api-omobility-las/endpoints/update.md

 This endpoint allows the receiving HEI to comment or approve a Learning Agreement proposal, stored on the *sending* HEI's servers.

-It is required to implement this endpoint, but servers are allowed to support only a subset of its update types (there are some updates types and more can be added in the future).

 Update request versioning
 -------------------------